Creating Mods for Warhammer: Vermintide 2 - Where to Start

 Modding Tutorials, Guides and Discussion

 The SDK contains a ‘readme.txt’ containing guides and tips for using the kit.
-You can also stop by the sub forums to discuss modding for Vermintide, as well as <Link by modder>s guide to modding Vermintide.
+You can also stop by the sub forums <linked> to discuss modding for Vermintide, as well as <Link by modder>s guide to modding Vermintide.

 Uploading Mods to the Steam Workshop

-The ‘readme.txt’ contained in SDK also includes the latest steps for uploading Warhammer: Vermintide 2 mods to the Steam Workshop.
+The ‘readme.txt’ contained in SDK also includes the latest steps for uploading Vermintide mods to the Steam Workshop.